 Avoid Eating Sugary Foods

-Eat Frequently But In Smaller Portions
+Eat Frequently But in Smaller Portions

-Eat your meals spaced 1-2 hours apart instead of eating too much at once.
-If you are eating a lot in one sitting then make sure it is not right before bedtime as this might result in post-meal fatigue and grogginess the next day.
-This way, you’ll give your body enough energy without getting too tired after any one meal.
+If you eat a lot in one sitting, you should make sure it’s not right before bedtime as this may result in post-meal fatigue and grogginess the following day.
+This way, you’ll give your body enough energy without becoming too tired after any one meal.

-Never Consume Alcohol On An Empty Stomach
+Never Consume Alcohol on an Empty Stomach

 Exercise